awarenessxz/TempFileDrop/storage-service/README.md

     .catch(err => console.log(err));
 ```

-### 3. Consuming the Event
+### RabbitMQ Queue Configuration

+#### Queue Creation

+As a subscriber, you do not have permission to declare queues and bind to the exchange.
+It is necessary for administrators
+to assist with queue creation.

+#### Consuming messages

-To consume the event, follow the steps below
+To consume messages, follow the steps below

 1. Install Dependencies - Spring Cloud Stream and RabbitMQ Binder
     ```bash